tokenjournal/site/content/editorial-policy.md

 ###### Scope
 Decentralized Technology only reviews contributions that are strictly related to decentralization.
 Decentralized Technology does not review whitepapers.

-As many of the journal reviewers and Editors come from the enterprise enviromnent, to avoid any obvious conflict of interest the journal **will not** review whitepapers.
+As many of the journal reviewers and Editors come from the enterprise environment, to avoid any obvious conflict of interest the journal **will not** review whitepapers.

 The scope of the journal is very broad, and is essentially concerned with any kind of contribution, scientific or not, that may extend and/or characterize decentralized ecosystems in any way.
 The journal **will** review contributions in the following fields: